LinkedIn Lead Generation Guide for Social Selling

 B2B Businesses

 Many B2B buyers use LinkedIn for their own professional development & networking.
 If you sell to other businesses, a strong LinkedIn profile will benefit you.
+One example of a B2B company with a fantastic LinkedIn presence is Salesforce.

-With 400,000+ followers, they use LinkedIn to promote their brand and drive interest in their software product to better outreach to leads.
+With over 5 million followers, they use LinkedIn to promote their brand and drive interest in their software product to better outreach to leads.
+Showing off your company culture is a great example of LinkedIn social selling.
+Salesforce does this well via themed posts that showcase their company culture building initiatives!

 This activity makes your company more personable and your sales reps more relatable, improving the quality of your pipeline.